-UFLEX has been the choice for steering for Sailfish boats for the last three years because of the quality of the USA built products.
+UFLEX is the standard for steering systems in the marine industry because of the quality of their USA built products.

 Every helm comes standard with a full stainless steel shaft; cylinders are built with carbon steel pistons, coupled with extra-large end caps to prevent leakage.